Homepage of Wolfgang Maass

 This list is also available as BiBTeX file.

-G. Chen, F. Scherr, and W. Maass.
+Guozhang Chen, Franz Scherr, and Wolfgang Maass.
 A data-based large-scale model for primary visual cortex enables brain-like robust and versatile visual processing.
-Science Advances, 2022.
-(Link to bioRxiv PDF)
+Science Advances, 8(44):eabq7592, 2022.
+(Link to Science Advances version)

 C. Kraisnikovic, W. Maass, and R. Legenstein.
 Spike-based symbolic computations on bit strings and numbers.
 Neuro-Symbolic Artificial Intelligence: The State of the Art, 342:214, 2022.
 P Hitzler, M K Sarker (Eds).
 (PDF).
 (Link to PDF)